-The most striking feature is the 75 kilometre long Sandspit or just spit which separates the lake from the sea.
+The most striking feature is the 75-kilometre long Sandspit or simply spit, which separates the lake from the sea.
 Unlike most spits, it was probably formed when originally existing islands became interconnected by the silting from the lake precursor.

-Legend says that the structure was never fully completed because Lim Ko Niaw, the sister of To Khieng, sailed to Thailand from China to plead with her brother to renounce Islam and to return to their ancestral home.
+Legend says that the structure was never fully completed because, Lim Ko Niao, the sister of To Khieng, sailed to Thailand from China to plead with her brother to renounce Islam and to return to their ancestral home.
 The brother refused the offer.
-Lim Ko Niaw placed a curse on the mosque, saying it would never be finished.
+Lim Ko Niao placed a curse on the mosque, saying it would never be finished.
 She then hanged herself from a nearby cashew-nut tree.

 Today the mosque remains in its original state by the faithful few.
 No attempt to complete her have been undertaken as the local Muslims believe that lightning will strike anyone who dare try.
 Today an annual festival is held during the third lunar month in recognition of her esteem honour.

 Pattani Central Mosque as seen in the photos, is located on the outskirts of Pattani and approximately 100 kilometres (60 miles) from Songkhla.
 It is the largest and most beautiful mosque in Thailand and a must see for visitors to the town.
 It's where Thai Muslim communities hold their religious ceremonies.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.